hx-ling/hx-ling.github.io/aboutme.md

 My name is Huang Xuling.

-- 🏫I'm currently studying in the Communication University of China.
+- 🏫I graduated from the Communication University of China.
 - 💖 I'm interested in Deep Learning and Computer Vision.

 ### Skill